 Graduates of this program will receive a Master of Arts in Counseling with a specialty in one of the following:

 - Rehabilitation Counseling

-Both specialty area curricula align with the Council on Accreditation for Counseling and Related Educational Programs (CACREP) Standards, and the Rehabilitation Counseling specialty area is accredited through 2021.
+Both specialty area curricula align with the Council on Accreditation for Counseling and Related Educational Programs (CACREP) Standards, and the Rehabilitation Counseling specialty area is accredited through 2022.
 The Clinical Mental Health specialty area is pending CACREP accreditation.
-In addition, we offer a doctoral degree in Rehabilitation Counseling Education, Research, and Policy, which is also accredited by CACREP through 2021.
+In addition, we offer a doctoral degree in Counselor Education and Supervision, which is also accredited by CACREP through July 2022.

 Our mission is to promote professional excellence through personal development and the highest academic standards as we work with our students, persons with disabilities, and our state and community partners in rehabilitation and mental health counseling to achieve equal rights, social justice, and quality of life for persons with disabilities in our community, in the Commonwealth of Kentucky, nationally, and globally.

 Why You Should Enroll